Include a Gift in your Will

 We will answer any questions honestly and quickly.

-We will respect what your will says.
+We will always respect what your will says

 We will use your special gift wisely and effectively.

 When thinking about leaving a gift in your Will, you’ll often see the word ‘estate’ used.
 This simply means anything that is legally your possession, from property and bank accounts to vehicles and jewellery.
-If you’re not sure about any of the wording we’ve used here, we’re happy to answer your questions and provide more information.
+If you’re not sure about any terms we’ve used here, we’re happy to answer your questions and provide more information.
 Please feel free to call Mike Pastor on 07970 425134, or email mikepastor@mensmindsmatter.org

 Leaving a share of your estate